unbounded-enterprise/asset-layer-sdk/README.md

 # Asset Layer SDK

 > Manage digital assets for your application with [Asset Layer](https://www.assetlayer.com).
-This Client SDK provides a turn-key solution for integrating your client / server with a proxy or the [Asset Layer API](https://docs.assetlayer.com).
+This SDK provides a turn-key solution for integrating your client / server with a proxy or the [Asset Layer API](https://docs.assetlayer.com).

 ## Prerequisites